Kerala fast track court sentences 66-year old man to 81 years imprisonment | Law-Order

 Saneesh said that the ordeal being faced by the child came to light when on being taken to the hospital in October 2020, the doctors found that she was nearly six months pregnant.
 She was 15 years old then.

+In April 2020, the accused had accosted the girl while she was going to buy milk and again raped her in a nearby abandoned house and it was a result of that sexual assault that she become pregnant, the prosecutor said.

+The victim also underwent medical termination of pregnancy and samples of the foetus were preserved for DNA analysis which proved that the accused was the perpetrator, Saneesh said.

-The prosecutor further said that the man was convicted based on the victim's statement and DNA evidence gathered from the terminated foetus which established that the accused was the one who raped the girl.
+The prosecutor further said that the man was convicted based on the victim's statement and the DNA evidence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)